Lindsey Hopkins Jr.: Roosevelt Hotel Miami (Lindsey Hopkins Technical College)

 The construction of Roosevelt Hotel was started by Fred Rand, which was slated to be a $2,750,000 Hotel, and was supposed to have 560 rooms.
 However, the Roosevelt Hotel Project was left unfinished in 1926, and its unfinished walls and rude interior furnished a haven for hobos and the homeless of 10 years, while two hurricanes did their unsuccessful best to ruin it.

 In 1936 the Roosevelt Hotel was acquired by Lindsey Hopkins Sr., Lindsey Hopkins Jr.'s father to both repair and finish.
 Over one million dollars was spent to complete the Roosevelt Hotel.

-Upon the passing of Lindsey Hopkins Sr., the building was sold for only $225,000 dollars to the Miami Dade Public Schools by Lindsey Hopkins Jr. and renamed in honor of his father.
+Upon the passing of Lindsey Hopkins Sr., the building was sold for only $225,000 to the Miami Dade Public Schools by Lindsey Hopkins Jr. and renamed in honor of his father.
 Located in the heart of Miami's "Healthcare District", it is now known as Lindsey Hopkins Technical College.